stevenorum/pyropossum/README.md

 aws_access_key_id=AKIAXXXXXXXXXXXXXXXX
 aws_secret_access_key=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```
-4. Put the following information into the file ~/.pyropossum/config.json:
+4. Put the following information into the file ~/.pyropossum/config.json ([here's my config as an example](config/send-config.json)):
 ```
 {
     "send-profile":"<the name in brackets in the credentials file>",